Mel Furniss Mel Furniss

 Let someone in.

-Talk to someone you trust about the grief encircling your soul, especially if it’s a part of your story you’ve never shared before.
+Talk to someone you trust about your grief, especially if it’s a part of your story you’ve never shared before.
 You certainly don’t have to write about it online like me.
 You could talk to your mom or your small group.
 A close friend or a therapist.
 I don’t know who your person is, but I know the Lord will make it clear who He wants you to confide in.
 And I believe He will give you the courage to speak when the time comes.

 So may we bravely step into the light.
 And may our vulnerability produce more vulnerability.
 I believe it can change the world, one redeemed story at a time.

-Finally, to the women who may hear echoes of their experience in my story, I hope you know I am here for you.
+Finally, to the women who may hear echoes of their experience in mine, I hope you know I am here for you.
 I would never claim to be an expert in trauma therapy, but I can be your friend.
 I’m happy to grab a coffee and listen to your story.
 We can just cry and pray and not fix anything.
 I just need you to know you’re not alone in your pain.
 Attached below are some resources/tools that have proven helpful to me and/or been recommended to me throughout my therapy journey.
 I pray something clicks with you as you pursue healing through the strength of Christ.

 Whatever you’re facing today, you are seen and you are loved.